BLXNIR/WHSTechNotes/journal.md

 AI could improve by making codes really fast and require less humans that make error.
 It could be harmful because the AI might turn against us and leak our data.
 # October 28, 2024
 The computer could impact the election by counting the votes wrong, which would affect the US because it would cause a loud uproar.
+# November 4, 2024
+Its important to keep your information safe so that it doesnt get leaked online.
+You can enable 2FA so that it is more secure.
+I have not shared anything online but if i did i would make sure to change my information if it was important.
+You can not share private information when doing collaborative activites and share stuff that is less personal and private.